Illustrates how to use timelines to create an animated progress bar.

 First, we create an empty Qt Quick project, as described in Creating Projects.
 For the purposes of this example, we call the project progressbar.

-In the Design mode, we drag and drop a Rectangle from the Library to the stage and modify its size to create the background for the progress bar.
+In the Design mode, we drag and drop a Rectangle from the Library to the Form Editor and modify its size to create the background for the progress bar.
 We change its id to background in the Properties view.